gregorizeidler/credit-risk-model/README.md

 ---

-📌 *A robust AI-powered model for credit risk prediction, explainability, and interactive project insights.*
+📌 *A robust AI-powered model for credit risk prediction and explainability.*